otie173/odncore/README.md

 - how to set up the config and what each setting is responsible for

 ## Contributing
-Odncore is open source for a reason.
+Odncore is open source.
 Anyone can contribute.
-If you have any difficulties, please contact me via Discord.
 In order for your changes to be accepted, they must:
 - the code must be easy to read and understandable
 - your changes must fit the basic idea of the architecture: simplicity